circleupx/rio/README.md

-# Claims Framework
+# Rio

-A low level framework to work with National Council for Prescription Drug Programs (NCPDP) standards like D.0 and F6.
+Rio is a low level framework to work with National Council for Prescription Drug Programs (NCPDP) standards like D.0 and F6.

 ## Supported Transactions

-As of October 2024 Claims Framework supports the following transactions
+As of October 2024 Rio supports the following transaction types.

 - Claim Billing (B1)
 - Claim Reversal (B2)